nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 bar plot

-Data Sources
-Sales Data: The primary dataset used for this analysis is the ".csv" file, containing detailed information about each sale made by the company.

-Tools
-Excel - Data Cleaning
-Download here
-SQL Server - Data Analysis
-PowerBI - Creating reports
-Data Cleaning/Preparation
-In the initial data preparation phase, we performed the following tasks:

-Data loading and inspection.
-Handling missing values.
-Data cleaning and formatting.
-Exploratory Data Analysis
-EDA involved exploring the sales data to answer key questions, such as:

-What is the overall sales trend?
-Which products are top sellers?
-What are the peak sales periods?
-Data Analysis
-Include some interesting code/features worked with

-SELECT * FROM table1
-WHERE cond = 2;
-Results/Findings
-The analysis results are summarized as follows:

-The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
-Product Category A is the best-performing category in terms of sales and revenue.
-Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
-Recommendations
-Based on the analysis, we recommend the following actions:

-Invest in marketing and promotions during peak sales seasons to maximize revenue.

-Focus on expanding and promoting products in Category A.
-Implement a customer segmentation strategy to target high-LTV customers effectively.
-Limitations
-I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.

-References
-SQL for Businesses by werty.
-A. Business task:
-Guiding questions

-What is the problem you are trying to solve?

-This analysis is a part of the bigger problem containing 3 guiding questions.

-How do annual members and casual riders use Cyclistic bikes differently?

-Why would casual riders buy Cyclistic annual memberships?

-How can Cyclistic use digital media to influence casual riders to become members?

 This analysis is mainly to solve the first question, How do annual members and casual riders use Cyclistic bikes differently.
 Based on this, i will produce a report with the following deliverable.